rio-sanjuan/home-school/Topic Notes/Exam Prep/AWS Certified Machine Learning Engineer/README.md

-# Get to know the exam with exam-styled questions

 By #JulieElkins

 Exam results are reported between 100-1,000.
 A passing score is 720.
 ## Domain Overview

 ### 1. Data Preparation for Machine Learning (ML): 28% of the Exam